Skip to main content

 Really it is!!!
 You would think that after 14 years of raising two sons by myself people would stop asking me things like; "Are you EVER going to get remarried?"
 "Don't you want more kids?"
 "Don't you get lonely?"
 "Don't you want to "you know" again?' " You’re pretty cute, nice, fun insert other complementary words here, why are you still single?"
 I think this last one may be implying that there must be something WRONG with me but I will assume people just think I am so awesome that they are amazed I haven't been snatched up.
 I could go on forever with the enormous list of questions people ask me, all relating to my choice to be single.
 Don't get me wrong, I am finally open to the idea of dating someone great IF that is what God has in store for me but he would have to be pretty freaking amazing!!!!
 Why?
 Because I LOVE my little family of three.
 God blessed me with two amazi...

-Weight-loss Challenge: Week FOUR Update
+Weight-Loss Challenge: Week One Update